Boris (given name): Derivations

 Borys is a Ukrainian and Polish-language variant, and Barys is a Belarusian-language variant.

-The name gives rise to several patronymic surnames: Borisevich, Borysewicz, Barysevich, Borisevičius, Borisov, Borysenko (or Borisenko), Borysenkov (or Borisenkov), Borisik, Borysiuk (or Borisiuk), Borisikhin, Boriskin, Borisko, Borisovsky, Borysovych (or Borisovich), Borysiak (or Borisiak).
+The name gives rise to several patronymic surnames: Borisevich, Borysewicz, Barysevich, Borisevičius, Borisov, Borysenko (or Borisenko), Borysenkov (or Borisenkov), Borisik, Borysiuk (or Borisiuk), Borisikhin, Boriskin, Borisko, Borisovsky, Borysovych (or Borisovich), Borysiak (or Borisiak), Barysas.

 A number of Jews in the Russian Empire and Soviet Union with the given names Baruch or Ber used the (unrelated) name "Boris" to avoid being targeted with antisemitism and, vice versa, upon immigration to Israel changed their name in the opposite direction.
 Some who did this were: Baruch Agadati, Baruch Podolsky, and Boris Schatz Baruch Boris Schatz).
 Accordingly, antisemites using the "Jew-counting" slander, applied the name "Barukh" to a public person called "Boris", so alleging the person to be a Jew and associating him with the "international Jewish conspiracy".
 This occurred, for example, to Boris Yeltsin, who was variously "revealed" to be "Baruch Eltzind", "Baruch Yeltzer", or "Baruch Elkin".